yoshioterada/k8s-Azure-Container-Service-AKS--on-Azure/Kubernetes-Workshop2.md

 ## 2.10 Version up the k8s in AKS

+***Before execute following command, could you confirm which version of az command you are using?
+Because old version of az command didn't include the following "get-upgrades" argument.
+I userd 2.0.27 version of az command.***

 Confirm the available upgrade version in your environment.
 For following example, you can upgrade to 1.8.7 as latest.

 ```
 $ az aks get-upgrades --name esakscluster --resource-group MCACS-AKS